WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 #### Create a 60 minute data set (are there long-term problems?)

 ```
+ssh -i YOUR_PEM ec2-user@YOUR-EXECUTION-SERVER-IP
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 mkdir -p /apps/dev/arizona/data
 /apps/dev/arizona/bin/datagen -c data_1hour.cfg
 ```
 * Do not use the files for looping
-* Your data diles will appear in: /apps/dev/arizona/data/azdata_1hour.dat
+* Your data files will appear in: /apps/dev/arizona/data/azdata_1hour.dat
 * Use the `full` for messages of multiple types(orders,cancels,executes)

 #### Create an 8 hour data set (does this work for the full 8 hours?)

 ```
+ssh -i YOUR_PEM ec2-user@YOUR-EXECUTION-SERVER-IP
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 mkdir -p /apps/dev/arizona/data
 /apps/dev/arizona/bin/datagen -c data_8hours.cfg
 ```

 * Do not use the files for looping
-* Your data diles will appear in: /apps/dev/arizona/data/azdata_8hrs.dat
+* Your data files will appear in: /apps/dev/arizona/data/azdata_8hrs.dat
 * Use the `full` for messages of multiple types(orders,cancels,executes)